siddhartha-gadgil/DeptWeb/_events/2026-07-21-michel-waldschmidt.md

 ---

-Professor Michel Waldschmidt (Institut de mathématiques de Jussieu – Paris Rive Gauche) would be visiting Department of Mathematics, IISc during the period Jul 21 - 26, 2026.
+Professor Michel Waldschmidt (Institut de mathématiques de Jussieu – Paris Rive Gauche) would be visiting the Department of Mathematics, IISc during the period Jul 21 - 26, 2026.

 During his stay, he intends to give a series of four lectures, in LH-1 from 9-10 am.